microsoft/pxt-arcade/docs/physics-tests/spooky-treats.md

 Spooky treats are falling from the sky, catch them in your basket!

-These treats and enemies should be allowed to enter the screen without getting destroyed oor stopped (that is, they should have velocities along both axes)
+These treats and enemies should be allowed to come back on-screen without being destroyed or stopped (that is, they should maintain velocities in both axes)

 ```sim
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Food, function (sprite, otherSprite) {